 At the time the article was last revised Candace Makeda Moore had no recorded disclosures.View Candace Makeda Moore's current disclosures

-The normal distribution (or bell curve) is a type of data spread that is encountered frequently in radiology and in other sciences.
+The normal distribution (or bell curve or Gaussian distribution) is a type of data spread that is encountered frequently in radiology and in other sciences.

 Data that are normally distributed can be evaluated using parametric statistics.
-When data are not normally distributed (i.e. skewed), then nonparametric statistics are appropriate.
+When data are not normally distributed (e.g. skewed, or multimodal), then nonparametric statistics are appropriate.
 Skewed data sets are also often encountered in radiology.

 With normally distributed data:

 - the mean and variance do not depend on each other

 - mean, median, and mode are the same

 Experimental data may approach a normal distribution without satisfying these ideal conditions.

 The standard deviation (σ) is an expression of how a population or sample data is spread about the mean value (its "variance")